FatEd11/product-management/README.md

 1. Solving the problem.
 These docs focus on the actual **process** of building, shipping and testing a product.
 1. Measuring success.
 Finally, these docs focus on **analytics**, the PM's BFF.

-I've provided the docs in as many formats as seems sensible.
-Please feel free to add any others (see contributing).
+I've provided the docs in MD format only to allow for editing.

 ## Future